issp-center-dev/DCore/doc/install.rst

 #.
 The :ref:`TRIQS <triqslibs:welcome>` and
    :ref:`DFT-Tools <triqsdfttools:dft>` toolbox.
-   In the following, we will suppose that it is installed in the ``path_to_triqs`` directory.
+   In the following, we will suppose that they are installed in the ``path_to_triqs`` directory.

 #.
-Likely, you will also need at least one impurity solver,
+You will also need at least one impurity solver,
    e.g. the `Hubbard-I solver <https://triqs.ipht.cnrs.fr/1.x/applications/hubbardI/>`_.

    .. note::

-      If we compute systems with the spin-orbit couling by using `TRIQS/cthyb <https://triqs.ipht.cnrs.fr/applications/cthyb/index.html>`_ solver,
+      If we compute systems with the spin-orbit coupling by using `TRIQS/cthyb <https://triqs.ipht.cnrs.fr/applications/cthyb/index.html>`_ solver,
-      the following CMake options for cthyb is necessary:
+      the following CMake options are necessary:

       ::